ucan-wg/spec/README.md

 >
 > — Miller et al, [The Structure of Authority]

 Since at least [Multics], access control lists ([ACL]s) have been the most popular form of digital authorization, where a list of what each user is allowed to do is maintained on the resource.
-ACLs have been a successful model suited to architectures where persistent access to a single list is viable.
+ACLs (and later [RBAC]) have been a successful model suited to architectures where persistent access to a single list is viable.
 ACLs require that rules are sufficiently well specified, such as in a centralized database with rules covering all possible permutations of scenario.
 This both imposes a very high maintenance burden on programmers as a systems grows in complexity, and is a key vector for [confused deputies][confused deputy problem].

 With increasing interconnectivity between machines becoming commonplace, authorization needs to scale to meet the load demands of distributed systems while providing partition tolerance.
 However, it is not always practical to maintain a single central authorization source.
 Even when copies of the authorization list are distributed to the relevant servers, latency and partitions introduce troublesome challenges with conflicting updates, to say nothing of storage requirements.